Possum / Opossums

 Having opossums around doesn’t mean you’ve got a major problem on your hands.
 They love to move around, so they’ll probably just leave once they get what they came for--namely, food.
 To deter them from coming around in the first place, put your trash out in the morning so they won’t go through it at night, and seal the cans with tight-fitting lids.
 Keep areas near bird feeders clean, as this attracts food that opossums may want to eat like birds or small animals.
 Removing debris and keeping grass and bushes trimmed will reduce their hiding spots.

-Benefits of Professional Possum Pest Control
+What are the Benefits of Professional Possum Pest Control?

 A pest management professional has the education, equipment and skills necessary to effectively address a possum problem.
 Finding and treating the possum can be challenging, especially if they are loose in your yard.
 A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the possum nuisance.